whiskykilo/sprocketbot/README.md

 # @sprocket the Nutanix Slackbot

-Utilizing the brilliant [botkit](https://github.com/howdyai/botkit) framework and the Nutanix APIs, you are now able to control your Nutanix cluster from a slack channel.
+Utilizing the brilliant [botkit](https://github.com/howdyai/botkit) framework, the [nutanix_prism](https://www.npmjs.com/package/nutanix_prism) package written by Wade Perrigo, and the Nutanix APIs, you are now able to control your Nutanix cluster from a slack channel.

 This is a work in progress and *will* have bugs.
 It currently does not function in any capacity worth running.